kennyne274/digital_clock/README.md

 	•	Real-time digital clock (HH:MM:SS)
 	•	Date display (YYYY-MM-DD)
 	•	Neon-style colors on a dark background
-	•	Fixed window size for a clean UI
 	•	Beginner-friendly and easy to extend

-  Technologies Used
-	•	Python 3
 	•	Tkinter (GUI)
 	•	time module

-  Preview

-A black background digital clock with cyan time and neon green date.

   Notes